Introduction to Ranitidine

 - Constipation or diarrhea

 In rare cases, severe side effects such as liver damage, irregular heartbeat, and allergic reactions were reported.
-If you experience any unusual symptoms after taking ranitidine, seek medical attention immediately.
+If you experience any unusual symptoms after taking this medicine, seek medical attention immediately.

 Precautions and Warnings

-Before using ranitidine, patients were advised to consider the following precautions:
+Before using, patients were advised to consider the following precautions:

 - Avoid alcohol and smoking, as they can worsen acid-related conditions.